 - 5. View the Subordination Index report from the Syntax/Morphology section. - Max's transcript was coded for Subordination Index (SI).
-To generate the report comparing Max's performance to the database comparison set, select Database menu \rightarrow Subordination Index. - When prompted to select what the report is based on, select Equated: same number of total words and click OK.
+To generate the report comparing Max's performance to the database comparison set, select Database menu → Subordination Index. - When prompted to select what the report is based on, select Equated by length and click OK.